KaranveerB/Open-Smart-Shutdown/README.md

 A QT based cross-platform open source tool to automate conditional shutdowns, similar to [AMP WinOFF](http://www.ampsoft.net/utilities/WinOFF.php).

 This can help in various cases such as
-* Shutdown after downloading a game (based on low network and disk usage)
+* Shutdown after downloading a game (based on low network and driveName usage)
 * Shutdown after a render is finished (based on low CPU/GPU usage)
 * Shutdown after an upload finishes (based on low network usage)